prdwyer/prdwyer.github.io/_posts/2015-4-30-Metasploit-OSX.md

 ---
 [labrat's guide on installing metasploit on maverick](http://www.labrat.com/2014/02/how-to-install-metasploit-on-mavericks.html)

-used this guide to install metasploit on osx yosemite.
+I used this guide to install metasploit on osx yosemite.
 It worked great however when install the pg gem there was no way to manually install this with the proper hooks.
 Running msfupdate to build the gems fixed it.

 Notes on limitations however: